marvinli-harvard/critical-windows-lm/README.md

 1. `{aligned/unaligned}_{jailbreak/benign}_logprobs.pt` denoting the logprobs of the aligned/unaligned model on the jailbroken/benign dataset.

-See the notebook `notebooks/Jailbreak Likelihood Ratio Detection.ipynb` for instructions to produce the required figures.
+See the notebook `notebooks/Jailbreak Likelihood Ratio Detection.ipynb` for instructions to compute the performance of the different methods.
 <p align="center">
   <img src="assets/table jailbreaks.png" width="500">
 </p>